Puthiya Paravai: Release

 Puthiya Paravai was released on 12 September 1964, and was distributed by Sivaji Films themselves.
 It was originally slated to be released in Shanti Theatre, owned by Ganesan and his family.
 However, the Hindi film Sangam was already running there successfully, and its lead actor Raj Kapoor requested Ganesan to allow his film to continue running at Shanti since "no other theatre in the city had such facilities".
 Ganesan obliged, and instead released Puthiya Paravai in the now non-existent Paragon Theatre, which underwent refurbishment for two weeks before the film's screening.
+Puthiya Paravai was later dubbed in Telugu as Singapore CID.

+Box office

 Puthiya Paravai did not open well as audiences were unwilling to accept Gopal killing his wife and Latha deceiving him.
 However, after this the film's reception improved; initially released at only 60 theatres, this was later increased to 100.
 It had a theatrical run of 132 days at Paragon, 76 days at the theatres Krishna and Sayani, and for eight weeks in all major centres in Madras.
 Due to its successful run at Paragon, Aandavan Kattalai (1964), which was also running at the same theatre, had to be removed after completing 70 days.
-Puthiya Paravai was later dubbed in Telugu as Singapore CID.